sci-comp/Archived_ThirdPersonRPGInputForUnity/README.md

 # com.paul.3rd-person-rpg-input

-This is how I configure New Input for the 3rd person role-playing games that I'm working on.
+Using New Input, this is a default configuration for my 3rd person role-playing games.
+This implementation is designed to to be use with Unity's PlayerInput component.

+This package is actively being worked on.
+Demo scenes, documentation, and prefabs are comming soon!